coschain/gobft/README.md

-# goBFT
+# go-bft
-goBFT is a BFT library written in go.
+go-bft is a BFT library written in go.
 It's a re-implementation of tendermint bft.
 ![cmd-markdown-logo](resource/tmbft.jpeg)

 # Terminology